 Down Nevada at Low Street was the Merry Canning and Pickle Factory, established by Avery and Charlotte Gallup to process fruits from their orchards in Woodlawn and vegetables from the Pickletown area east of Littleton.
 When Caley and Sons moved their cheese factory to Littleton from south of town in 1899, they first occupied the Spotswood Building, and later moved into the former canning factory.

 In 1905 Adolph Coors built the Coors block on the northeast corner of Main and Nevada.
 Among other businesses, it housed the C. K. Coleman Hardware.
 In 1907 A. J. Valore bought the hardware and ran it at that location until 1917 when he purchased Jull's Hardware (mentioned above) at Main and Prince.
 Valore operated out of the Jull building on the corner for a few years until he completed two more sections east of it.
 Then he rented the corner store to the Post Office for twelve years.
-Valore Hardware is still (2004) in that corner business block and is now operated by the family's third generation.
+Valore Hardware permanently closed in 2005.

 |Main Street, looking east from Curtice Street, c.1925.|